m5lk3n/clcnt/README.md

 ![Frontend](frontend.png)

+(The magic number "1900" is the amount of calories I burn every day according to the experts.
+It can be changed in [here](templates/index.tmpl), just search for, well, "1900".)

 As I like `go`, Linux (which is more or less ready to be used on my smartphone anyway) and experiments, I ended up implementing the app this way, i.e. not as a "traditional smartphone app" that can be loaded onto the phone, e.g. via a provider app store.

-All app data is stored anonymously in a SQLite database which resides locally on the phone's Linux - no app data is supposed to leave the phone.
+All app data is stored locally and anonymously in a SQLite database which resides on the phone's Linux - no app data is supposed to leave the phone.
 The app doesn't use cookies either.
 The frontend downloads JavaScript and stylesheets from third party CDNs.
 While the [lttl.dev](https://lttl.dev) logo is my own, the icons used are from [Font Awesome](https://fontawesome.com/).
 The gauges come in via a Google's library.

 Disclaimer:
 - This is a hobby project that I only use for my private purpose but which I wanted to share.
 Feel free to use it (for your inspiration).
-- There's no installer, not much automation, no ready-to-use, out-of-the-box, one-click solution.
+- While there's some automation via `Makefile`, there's no installer, no ready-to-use, out-of-the-box, one-click solution.
 - Use at your own risk.
 There's no support, no warranty, no guarantee, nothing whatsoever.
 Your data and time loss, is your loss.
-Any damage is yours.
+Any potential damage is yours.
-- The soures that I used are referenced, esp. listed below under bookmarks.
+- Sources that I used are referenced, esp. listed below under bookmarks.
 - I don't know what CDNs, or other apps/libs/... that are used here, see or store in terms of (meta) data resulting from running and using this app!
 However, I'm not suggesting anything here; it's just a disclaimer...

 ## prerequisites